Exergy: An application of the second law of thermodynamics

+the second term $- U/T_R - P_R V /T_R + \sum_i \mu_{i,R} N_i /T_R$ being the entropy of the surroundings to within a constant.

 Individual terms also often have names attached to them: $P_R V$ is called "available PV work", $T_R S$ is called "entropic loss" or "heat loss" and the final term is called "available chemical energy."

 Other thermodynamic potentials may be used to replace internal energy so long as proper care is taken in recognizing which natural variables correspond to which potential.
-For the recommended nomenclature of these potentials, see (Alberty, 2001).
+For the recommended nomenclature of these potentials, see Alberty (2001).
 Equation ((2)) is useful for processes where system volume, entropy, and the number of moles of various components change because internal energy is also a function of these variables and no others.

 An alternative definition of internal energy does not separate available chemical potential from U. This expression is useful (when substituted into equation ((1))) for processes where system volume and entropy change, but no chemical reaction occurs:

 In this case, a given set of chemicals at a given entropy and volume will have a single numerical value for this thermodynamic potential.
 A multi-state system may complicate or simplify the problem because the Gibbs phase rule predicts that intensive quantities will no longer be completely independent from each other.